xraybat/scala-toyrobot/README.md

 # scala-toy-robot

-a scala toy robot. minimal commentrary as smaller source files (Point, Board, Command, Orientation) are self-explanatory (with tests), while larger source files have some comments and rely on larger test suites as explanatory document.
+a scala toy robot as per PROBLEM.md specs.

+minimal commentary as smaller source files (Point, Board, Command, Orientation) are self-explanatory (with tests), while larger source files have some comments and rely on larger test suites as explanatory document.

 ## to run (in general)